tldr-pages/tldr/pages/common/mr.md

 `mr -j{{5}} update`

-- Prints statuses of all repos:
+- Print statuses of all repos:

 `mr status`